 Who can support me in finding a job?

-If you have a mental health problem and you’re facing barriers to finding employment, there are organisations that can support you.
+If you have a mental health problem, you may sometimes face barriers to finding employment.
+The following organisations can support you:

 What if I’m not well enough to work?

-If you are unable to work there are still ways of getting the benefits of having a job, such as meeting new people, gaining skills and contributing to a community.
-If you feel able to, you may want to think about:
+If you’re not well enough to work, there are still ways of getting the benefits of having a job.
+You can meet new people, gain skills and contribute to a community.
+If you feel able to, you could consider the following activities:

 - Try volunteering.
 For local volunteering ideas and opportunities, visit HandsOn Hong Kong

 - Join a community group.
 You could check local notice boards, social media groups and newspapers to see what’s on near you.